typsy-dev/documentation/ApiV2.md

  - vanityName: The name of the property that the Users will see
  - tzIdentifier: The timezone which the property operates in (https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
  - country: 2 letter country code the property resides in (https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)
- - identifier: The internal code your company uses to identify its properties, needed to identify which child account Users will be created in when using the User API
+ - Code: The internal code your company uses to identify its properties, needed to identify which child account Users will be created in when using the User API

  Optional
  - structures: Used for creating structures (venues/departments/groups) within your account to sort your Users into